Yang Xiong (Water Margin)

-Yang Xiong is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Sick Guan Suo", he ranks 32nd among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Yang Xiong is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Sick (Note: 病, which means "sick", is a homonym of 並, which means "to be comparable or equivalent to".
+Yang Xiong's nickname can thus be understood to mean "Equivalent/Comparable to Guan Suo".)
+Guan Suo", he ranks 32nd among the 36 Heavenly Spirits, the first third of the 108 Heroes.